 In 2005 and then again in 2008, the West Harlem Art Fund in partnership with the Office of the Manhattan Borough President and NYS Division of Coastal Resources collaborated on two studies for West Harlem and Northern Manhattan, Take me to the River.
 The process was heralded for its inclusiveness and many community stakeholders were involved.
 Yet, moving forward has been a challenge.
 That began to change last year.
 By adding ten more blocks and including the 12th Avenue viaduct along with inviting an artist to help transform West Harlem with a lighting design, we were able to rekindle that effort and ALL the hard work that went into that process.
 Though a little battered, the West Harlem Art Fund found new partners and friends who believe in the beauty of our community and that we can support economic development to better the lives of all.
 The West Harlem Art Fund can now create more public art by mixing art, design and technology.
 And we are advocating that the old Marine Transfer Station be transformed into a tech and design center.
 The Presidential Library should come to West Harlem and it should be the 1st digital Presidential Library in the country.
 That would inspire thousands of young people and invigorate our community to truly benefit everyone across race, gender and income levels.

-The West Harlem Art Fund, Inc. is a twenty-one year old, public arts organization.
-WHAF offers exhibition opportunities for artists and creative professionals wishing to share their talent with residents uptown and around the city.
-The West Harlem Art Fund, Inc. showcases art and culture in open, public spaces to add aesthetic interest to our part of the city; promote historical and cultural heritage; and support community involvement in local development.
-Our organizational symbol is the double crocodile from West Africa.
-Funtunmmireku-Denkyemmirreku means unity in diversity.
+The West Harlem Art Fund (WHAF) is a twenty-four year old, public art and new media organization.
+Like explorers from the past, who searched for new lands and people, WHAF offers opportunities for artists and creative professionals throughout NYC and beyond wishing to showcase and share their talent.
+The West Harlem Art Fund presents art and culture in open and public spaces to add aesthetic interest; promote historical and cultural heritage; and support community involvement in local development.
+Our heritage symbol Afuntummireku-denkyemmtreku: is the double crocodile from West Africa Ghana which means unity in diversity.
 View all posts by WHAF